-My storytelling work in schools takes many different forms including class workshops, small storytelling intervention groups, storytelling weeks, staff training, storytime……
+My storytelling work in schools takes many different forms including class workshops, small storytelling groups, storytelling weeks, staff training, storytime……

 If you’d like to find out more, check out Storytelling for Schools

 I had just told Jack and the Beanstalk and we were discussing the characters in the story.
 One child absolutely loved animals and asked to be a dog in the story, so he became Jack’s dog.
 Together, Jack and his dog climbed the beanstalk and hid.
 The smallest child in the group had chosen to be the giant, she came stomping over, hands on hips then stopped.

 At that moment when she might have said ‘Fe Fi Fo Fum’ she said ‘I don’t know the words’

 ‘You’re the giant, what do you want to say?'
 I replied

 She thought for as second, looked around the room and said ‘I’m gonna eat you and your dog’